karaokemugen/karaokemugen-app/README.md

 ### Required binaries

-mpv (video player), ffmpeg (video/audio processing) and postgreSQL (database) are required by Karaoke Mugen.
+mpv (video player), ffmpeg (video/audio processing), GNU Patch (data updates), and postgreSQL (database) are required by Karaoke Mugen.

 #### Depending on your system

+You can also paths where to find those binaries in your `config.yml` file if you have them already installed elsewhere on your system and wish to use them.
+See `config.sample.yml` for examples.

+Here are the default places where Karaoke Mugen will look for these binaries below :

 ##### Windows / macOS

 Binaries must be placed in the `app/bin` folder (create it if it doesn't exist already).

-You can also specify paths where to find those binaries in your `config.yml` file if you have them already installed elsewhere on your system and wish to use them.
-See `config.sample.yml` for examples.

 ##### Linux

 Make sure ffmpeg/mpv are available in `/usr/bin`.
 If that's not the case, modify those paths in `config.yml`.

-Make sure postgres is launched and ready for use.
+Make sure postgres is launched, [configured](#PostgreSQL) and ready for use.

-Linux distributions often package old versions of ffmpeg/mpv, update them first via their own websites' instructions.
+Linux distributions often package old versions of ffmpeg/mpv/postgresql, update them first via their own websites' instructions.

 #### mpv